Rasshua/Transferring-WP-site-to-new-hosting/README.md

 3. Ability to import the dump of WP database to new database (for example, via phpMyAdmin)
 4. Ability to perform SQL queries on new database (for example, via phpMyAdmin)

+## 3. Activities on the old site hosting

-## 3. Creating a full copy of the site on the local machine
+### 3.1.
+Creating a full copy of the site files on the local machine

-1. Logging in on the local machine via SSH:
+1. Logging in on the old hosting via SSH:
 ```console
 ssh <username>@your_local_server_name
 ```